-125-5.1 Payment will be made at the Contract unit price for each complete runway or taxiway light, or guidance sign installed by the Contractor and accepted by the RPR.
-This payment will be full compensation for furnishing all materials and for all preparation, assembly, and installation of these materials, and for all labor, equipment, tools and incidentals necessary to complete this item.

-125-5.2 Payment for investigation will be made at the lump sum Contract unit price upon review and acceptance of the Contractor's complete findings.
+- 125-5.1 Payment will be made at the Contract unit price for each complete runway or taxiway light, or guidance sign installed by the Contractor and accepted by the RPR.
+This payment will be full compensation for furnishing all materials and for all preparation, assembly, and installation of these materials, and for all labor, equipment, tools and incidentals necessary to complete this item. - 125-5.2 Payment for investigation will be made at the lump sum Contract unit price upon review and acceptance of the Contractor's complete findings.
 This payment will be full compensation for furnishing all materials, pumping, labor, equipment, tools and incidentals necessary to complete this item.

-Item 125001 L-858(L) Guidance Sign, Base Mounted - each Item 125002 L-858(L) Guidance Sign, Base Mounted (Bid Alternative 1) - each Item 125003 L-861T(L) Elevated Medium Intensity Taxiway Light, Base Mounted in Turf - each Item 125004 L-861T(L) Elevated Medium Intensity Taxiway Light, Base Mounted in Turf (Bid Alternative 1) - each Item 125005 L-861T(L) Elevated medium Intensity Taxiway Light, Reinstall on New Base in Turf - each
+Item 125001 L-858(L) Guidance Sign, Base Mounted - each Item 125002 L-858(L) Reinstall Guidance Sign on new Base - each Item 125003 L-861T(L) Elevated Medium Intensity Taxiway Light, Base Mounted in Turf - each Item 125004 L-861T(L) Elevated Medium Intensity Taxiway Light, Reinstall on New Base in Turf $-\mbox{ each}$ Item 125005 Electrical and Communication Investigation - Lump Sum